 David has extensive experience within the theatre industry having managed large scale provincial and West End theatres for Live Nation and Apollo Leisure.
 In 2013 David conceived and produced West End Heroes which returned the next two years and raised much needed funds for Help for Heroes by joining West End shows and talent with military musicians.
 Having worked with MAD Trust through three years of West End Eurovision David is delighted to have joined the team to support and develop our productions and to build on our fundraising activities.

-Jeremy is pleased to be back at TheatreMAD; having previously worked for The Make A Difference Trust as Office and IT Manager at the Trust’s West End Office.
-He is a retired theatre sound engineer with many years experience mixing large musicals such as Jesus Christ Superstar, Phantom of the Opera & Oliver!
+Jeremy is pleased to be back at TheatreMAD; having previously worked for The Make A Difference Trust as Office and IT Manager at the Trust’s West End Offices.
+He is a retired theatre sound engineer with many years experience, as head of department, mixing large musicals such as Sunset Blvd, Lautrec, Jesus Christ Superstar, Phantom of the Opera & Oliver!
+Jeremy worked on shows in the West End, on tour in the UK and in many countries round the world.

-He has been brought in to support the Charity Manager and the Chair with their aim to grow and move the Charity forwards.
+He has been brought back to the charity to manage the office administration and support the Charity’s Executive Producer & General Manager and the Chair with their aim to grow and move the Charity forwards.

 There are currently no vacancies at The Make A Difference Trust.
 However, we are always looking for volunteers to help in the office and at events.
 For more information please visit the Volunteer page.